-No particulate materials are expected to be released from the production well field because all of its process streams, from production and injection wells to IX columns in the satellite facility, are in a closed-loop circuit.
-The primary radioactive emission from the process streams of the production well field is radon gas.
-In the natural environment, radon emanates continuously from the ground and migrates through the rock or soil by both diffusion and convection.
 The movement of radon in groundwater is governed, in most cases, by water transport rather than by diffusion (Hess et al., 1985; Mueller Associates, Inc., 1986).
 In an ISR production well field, the radon released from the ore body is readily removed by the process water ("lixiviant") moving through the well field by injection and production wells.
 The 3.8-day half-life of Rn-222 allows it to circulate with the process water in the well field over a long time before it decays.
-If thorium ore is present, the 56-second half-life of Rn-220 could limit its emission from process water in the circulation system.
+If thorium ore is present, the 56-second half-life of Rn-220 could limit its emission from process water at ISR surface facilities, depending on the rate and distance traveled of the process water in the circulation system.